 Who we can help - eligibility

-Since 1 April 2015, the way care and support needs are assessed in England has changed, meaning that decisions made about the help you receive will consider your wellbeing and what is important to you.
-For the first time, there is a national level of care and support needs that all councils consider when we assess what help we can give to you.
+The Care Act 2014 sets out a national level of care and support needs that all councils consider when we assess what help we can give to you.
 This may result in you being eligible for care and support, and will make it easier for you to plan for the future.

 How we decide who is eligible for support from social services

 Haringey uses the Government’s national eligibility criteria (external link) to determine whether you are eligible for support from social services.
-Your first step is to contact our Integrated Access Team.
+Your first step is to contact our First Response Team.
 If they agree that you may need help from Social Services, we will decide whether or not you meet the criteria for support by carrying out an assessment with you.
 Any decisions about your care and support will consider your wellbeing and what is important to you and your family, so you can stay healthy and remain independent for longer.

 How does the eligibility criteria work?